UninvitedActivity/UninvitedActivity/03_UninvitedNetworks/README.md

 # Observations

 In combination with blocking the Internet Scanners networks, these block lists, and the IP addresses in the "Rule 1" list, I get virtually zero uninvited activity on my mail server ports.

+# Exclusions

+03_1e100Net.txt: These are Google IP addresses which, when blocked, break some Internet connectivity on my home network, so whilst it remains listed here, I'm not currently using it for blocking.
+It's disappointing to me that even Google is now initiating probe traffic.

+I'm interested to see if the 'probe counters' slowly increase, or whether a larger portion of the network are detected as sources of these probes, as time goes by.